 The activity presented a creative forum for residents to express their wants and needs for the town.
 The team drafted the Big Ideas for the Plan directly based on the Big Ideas Wall, taking note of every comment.
-The wall stayed up throughout the week and people interacted with it during drop-ins and before/after sessions and workshops.
+The wall stayed up throughout the week and people desired and could leave additional feedback by "liking" and commenting on other people's ideas.